zxs107020/Thinkful/README.txt

 These notebooks are lesson plans for Thinkful.com's Data Science Events.

-This is original content created by me for the purpose of leading students in the Thinkful workshops.
+This is original content created by me for the purpose of leading students in the Data Science workshops hosted by Thinkful.com.

 Topics include: